Aisha11z/Capston-FSND/README.md

 ```
 ## TO TEST THE APP
 - open the url https://capstone-fsns-2020.herokuapp.com
-- you can use this temperoray acounts a created in auth0 to login:
+- you can use this temperoray acounts I created in auth0 to login:
+# USER
 - USER: abcd@ gmail.com
+# ADMIN
 - ADMIN: abc@ gmail.com
 - password for both :
 - Password123